 Providing communication boards can ease the difficulty of communicating with people who have different languages.

-Montgomery Parks has identified additional locations to pilot this playground enhancement in diverse communities based on their accessible amenities but we need your help to do it!
+Montgomery Parks has identified additional locations to pilot this playground enhancement in diverse communities based on their accessible amenities.
+Check back for additional locations.

 In keeping with the spirit of inclusion, equity, and total communication, we thank you for supporting this project.